 Has your cat suddenly started to lose their fur and develop bald patches?
 There can be many causes of hair loss in your feline friend and this is actually quite a common problem.
 This article will discuss the more common causes and how to recognise them.

-What is a bald spot?
+What is a bald spot in cats?

 A bald spot is an area of missing fur.
 Bald spots can sometimes be a singular patch of hair loss or they can be multiple patches over a larger area.
 Often the distribution of the bald spots can be important in helping your Vet to make a diagnosis.
 If you notice that your cat has bald spots, contact your Vet for advice.

-What are the causes of bald spots?
+What are the causes of bald spots in cats?

 There can be a broad range of conditions that can lead to your cat losing their fur!
 However, some of these conditions are more common than others.
 The following list will discuss some of these conditions and I attempted to list them in order of likeliness (this list is not exhaustive):